-Figure 2: Number of Commercial Space Launches Worldwide, 2002-2011
+Figure 2: Number of Commercial Space Launches Worldwide, 2002-2012 Note: The multinational launches include Sea Launch, a multinational consortium that is licensed by FAA because one of its principals is a U.S company.
 Over the past several years Russian and French launches have generated the most revenues, followed by U.S. launches.
-In 8 of the last 10 years, U.S. commercial launch companies generated less revenue than launches in either Russia or France.
+In 9 of the last 11 years, U.S. commercial launch companies generated less revenue than launches in either Russia or France.
 U.S. companies generated no commercial launch revenue in 2011 because they conducted no launches.
 (See fig. 3.)

-Figure 3: Commercial Space Launch Revenues Worldwide, 2002-2011

-Note: India is not included in this figure due to its small amount of revenues.
+Page 7 GAO-14-328T Commercial revenue (dollars in millions) 2,500 2,000 1,500 1,000 500 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 Year China Russia Multinational France United States Source: GAO analysis of FAA data.
+Figure 3: Commercial Space Launch Revenues Worldwide, 2002-2012 Note: India is not included in this figure due to its small amount of revenues.

-The United States Provides Less Liability Coverage Than Foreign Competitors Due to a Cap on Government Indemnification

-Our work to date indicates that the United States provides less total third party liability coverage than China, France, or Russia-the primary countries that have conducted commercial space launches in the last 5 years-according to published reports.
-These countries each have an indemnification regime in which the government states that it will assume a greater share of the risk compared to that of the United States because each country has a two-tiered system with no limit on the amount of government indemnification.
+Page 8 GAO-14-328T The United States Provides Less Liability Coverage Than Foreign Competitors Due to a Cap on Government Indemnification As of July 2012, the United States provided less total third party liability coverage than China, France, or Russia-the primary countries that have conducted commercial space launches in the last 5 years-according to published reports.
+14 These countries each had an indemnification regime in which the government states that it will assume a greater share of the risk compared to that of the United States because each country had a two-tiered system with no limit on the amount of government indemnification.
 By comparison, the United States caps government indemnification at \$1.5 billion adjusted for inflation beyond the first-tier insurance amount.
-However, U.S. government coverage, in some cases, begins at a lower level than that of the other countries because U.S. coverage begins above the maximum probable loss, which averaged about \$99 million for active FAA launch and reentry licenses as of January 2012 and ranged from about \$23 million to \$267 million.
-The level at which government coverage begins for the other four countries ranged from \$79 million to \$300 million.

-&lt;sup>15In addition, India conducted one commercial space launch during this period, but we found conflicting information on the Indian government's indemnification coverage, and therefore we are not including it in this discussion.
-51 USC 50915(a)(1)(B).
+However, U.S. government coverage, in some cases, begins at a lower level than that of the other countries because U.S. coverage begins above the maximum probable loss, which averaged about \$82 million for active FAA launch and reentry licenses as of 2012, and ranged from about \$3 million to \$267 million.
+The level at which government coverage begins for the other three countries ranged from \$79 million to \$300 million.
+China, France, and Russia had a first tier of insurance coverage that a commercial launch company must obtain, similar to the United States.
+The second tier of government indemnification varied for these countries: - The Chinese government provided indemnification for third party claims over \$100 million. - The French government provided indemnification for third party claims over 60 million euros (about \$75 million as of May 2012). - The Russian government provided indemnification for third party claims over \$80 million for the smaller Start launch vehicles and \$300 million for the larger Soyuz and Proton vehicles.
+For all these countries, their commitments to pay have never been tested.
+Globally, there has never been a third party claim for damages from a Page 9 GAO-14-328T &lt;sup>14In addition, India conducted one commercial space launch during this period, but we found conflicting information on the Indian government's indemnification coverage, and therefore we are not including it in this discussion. &lt;sup>15The source for all the government amounts is Aerospace Corporation, Study of the Liability Risk-Sharing Regime in the United States for Commercial Space Transportation (El Segundo, Calif.: August 2006) or FAA, Liability Risk-Sharing Regime for U.S. Commercial Space Transportation: Study and Analysis (Washington, D.C.: April 2002). commercial space launch failure that reached second-tier government coverage.